2025-26 Application Process

 Each cohort member is offered:

-• SJPLA's signature Fast Pitch training with a professionally filmed pitch video and a platform at our annual Fast Pitch event.
+SJPLA's signature Story of Us LA training with a professionally filmed video and a platform at our annual event.

-• Expanded network of supporters, including funders, donors, and nonprofit leaders.
+Expanded network of supporters, including nonprofit leaders, funders, and donors.

 Eligibility Requirements